GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/04.231-240/08.O-How-He-Loves/docs.md

 ---
+title: |
-title: 238.
-O How He Loves
+    238. O How He Loves - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 238.
+O How He Loves.
+One there is above all others, O how He loves!
+His is love beyond a brother's, O how He loves!
+Earthly friends may fail or leave us, One day soothe, the next day grieve us; But this Friend will ne'er deceive us, O how He loves!
+    keywords:  |
-    keywords: Christ in Song, O How He Loves, One there is above all others,
+        Christ in Song, adventhymnals, advent hymnals, O How He Loves, One there is above all others.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 238. O HOW HE LOVES
+####  Christ in Song,

 ```txt
 1.